 When it comes to breast cancer, evidence shows that just one standard sized drink a day can increase a woman's risk for breast cancer by 10%.
 Many Canadians don't know the link between alcohol use and cancer; yet, alcohol is among the top three leading risk factors for death from cancer worldwide.
 As alcohol intake increases, so does the risk for cancer.

 Since about a quarter of British Columbians drink above the low risk drinking guidelines at least once a month, delivering the message that alcohol can increase cancer risk is becoming more and more important.
 Here's what you need to know about alcohol and breast cancer:

 - Women have a baseline risk of breast cancer of one in eight over their lifetime.

 - Drinking alcohol doesn't mean you will get breast cancer; it means your risk of developing it will be increased.

-While moderate alcohol intake can be beneficial for the heart for those 45 and older, you need to weigh the risks of the same amount of alcohol increasing your risk for breast cancer.
+, You need to weigh the risks of the same amount of alcohol increasing your risk for breast cancer.
 In this sense, alcohol is like a double-edged sword - speak to your health care professional to figure out what's best for you.
 Women who have a higher risk for heart disease or cancer due to genetics or other risk factors should consider reducing their alcohol intake.